 Section 402: Disabled Vehicles

-It shall be the responsibility of the operator of a vehicle to notify the Safety & Security Department of the location of the disabled vehicle.
+It shall be the responsibility of the operator of a vehicle to notify Public Safety of the location of the disabled vehicle.
 Failure to do so may result in ticketing, booting, or towing.
 All charges are the responsibility of the college-registered owner.

 Section 403: Towing

-Any security officer may order an illegally parked vehicle to be removed from campus and placed in storage when the position of said vehicle presents a safety hazard or obstacle to the Allegheny College community or property.
+Any Public Safety officer may order an illegally parked vehicle to be removed from campus and placed in storage when the position of said vehicle presents a safety hazard or obstacle to the Allegheny College community or property.

 - Attempts must be made to contact owner/operator of said vehicle to be towed prior to removal.